Raghu6798/Multi_Modal_RAG/README.md

      - **Data Visualizations**: Processes charts, graphs, and other visual data representations.

 3. **Multi-Modal AI for Enhanced Understanding:**
-   - Utilizes advanced AI models to deeply analyze image content and generate contextual answers to user queries.
+   - Gemini-2.0 Flash does an in-depth image content analysis and generate contextual answers to user queries.

 ## Conversations from all the modalites are stored in same session state